guiblanchet/bioquant/content/_index.md

       text: |
         <br>

-        The **Wowchemy Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Quantitative Biology Lab** is a lab headed by the professor F. Guillaume Blanchet, Université de Sherbrooke.
+The lab is interested in the development of statistical methods and mathematical models specially designed to approach questions in biology.

   - block: collection
     content: